mashaan14/YouTube-channel/README.md

 # mashaan14 YouTube channel
 I casually post videos to [my YouTube channel](https://youtube.com/@mashaan14).
-I used these notebooks to produce the figures for my videos.
+Here are the notebooks I used to produce the figures for my videos.

 | Title |&nbsp;|&nbsp;|
 | :--- | :---: | :---: |